Log on to the Container Service console.

 If configured, the image default configurations will be overwritten.

 Command is used to specify the startup command of the container main process.
-For details, see Command.
+For more information, see Command.

 Entrypoint is used to specify the container startup process and parameter.
 Used together with command, the cmd contents can be passed to Entrypoint as parameters.
-For details, see Entrypoint.
+For more information, see Entrypoint.

 Set the resource limits (CPU Limit and Memory Limit) of the container.

 Set the resource limit for the CPU and memory to be used by the container.
-For details, see Restrict container resources.
+For more information, see Restrict container resources.

 Set the Capabilities.